View this document as: a single page | multiple pages.

 knowledge-based verification (KBV)

-A process of validating knowledge of personal or private information associated with an individual for the purpose of verifying the claimed identity of an applicant.
+A process of validating the knowledge of personal or private information associated with an individual for the purpose of verifying the claimed identity of an applicant.
 KBV does not include collecting personal attributes for the purposes of identity resolution.

 login